-However, this sector is a significant source for non-methane volatile organic compound (NMVOC) emissions.
-In 2008, NMVOC emissions from the solvent and other product use sector were 34.8 Gg, or 20.3 per cent of total NMVOC emissions.
-This was a decrease of 10.5 Gg (43.3 per cent) from the 1990 level of 24.3 Gg of NMVOCs.
+In 2007, emissions from the solvent and other product use sector were 34.5 Gg of NMVOC.
+This was a decrease of 10.2 Gg (42.0 per cent) from the 1990 level of 24.3 Gg.
 The categories dominating the sector are NMVOC emissions from paint application and other domestic and commercial-use (Figure 5.1.1) subcategories.

-Figure 5.1.1 Change in New Zealand’s emissions of NMVOC from the solvent and other product use sector from 1990 to 2008
+Figure 5.1.1 Change in New Zealand’s emissions of NMVOC from the solvent and other product use sector from 1990 to 2007 (all figures Gg NMVOC)